Aliases for CD274 Gene

 This gene encodes an immune inhibitory receptor ligand that is expressed by hematopoietic and non-hematopoietic cells, such as T cells and B cells and various types of tumor cells.
 The encoded protein is a type I transmembrane protein that has immunoglobulin V-like and C-like domains.
 Interaction of this ligand with its receptor inhibits T-cell activation and cytokine production.
 During infection or inflammation of normal tissue, this interaction is important for preventing autoimmunity by maintaining homeostasis of the immune response.
 In tumor microenvironments, this interaction provides an immune escape for tumor cells through cytotoxic T-cell inactivation.
 Expression of this gene in tumor cells is considered to be prognostic in many types of human malignancies, including colon cancer and renal cell carcinoma.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2015]

 GeneCards Summary for CD274 Gene

 CD274 (CD274 Molecule) is a Protein Coding gene.
-Diseases associated with CD274 include scrotum paget's disease and primary mediastinal large b-cell lymphoma.
-Among its related pathways are Immune System and CD28 co-stimulation.
+Diseases associated with CD274 include lymphoepithelioma-like carcinoma and scrotum paget's disease.
+Among its related pathways are Cell adhesion molecules (CAMs) and NF-kappaB Signaling.
 An important paralog of this gene is PDCD1LG2.

 UniProtKB/Swiss-Prot for CD274 Gene